ds4owd-001/project-ljc3084/data/processed/README.md

 etc.

-3. Date of data collection (single date, range, approximate date): N/A
+3. Date of data collection (single date, range, approximate date): Oct 15, 2021 - Nov 30, 2023

-4. Geographic location of data collection:
+4. Geographic location of data collection: Wakiso and Luwero Districts, Ugandan

 5. Information about funding sources that supported the collection of the data: